Viper-Bots/sofa-potato/README.md

 Sofa Potato
 ===========
-A fitness board game created by kids for kids
+A fitness board game created by kids for kids.

 Sofa Potato is a fitness board game that enocurages every member of the family to get up and active in a fun way.

 "Sofa Potato" is an evil villain who wants to turn the entire world lazy.
-In this game, players work together to find his secret lair and capture him by funding pieces of evidence along the way.
+In this game, players work together to find his secret lair and capture him by finding pieces of evidence along the way.

-On each turn players draw a card that will include a spy-themed scenario, an exercise to do, and a difficult level.
-There are four different exercise categories: cardiorespiratory endurance, core strength, muscular strength and flexibility, which includes yoga and balance.
+On each turn players draw a card that will include a spy-themed scenario, an exercise to do, and a difficulty level.
+There are four different exercise categories: cardiorespiratory endurance, core strength, muscular strength and flexibility -- which includes yoga and balance.

 About the Viper Bots
 --------------------